button

 What are triglycerides?

-• A normal level of triglycerides in your blood
+• A normal level of triglycerides in your blood is less than 150 mg/dL3

-SLO-NIACIN® Tablets can help maintain good cholesterol (HDL) within the normal range.*1 With a unique polygel® controlled-release system, SLO-NIACIN® Tablets gradually deliver nicotinic acid into the body and are designed to help reduce the incidence of flushing that is sometimes associated with niacin use.
+SLO-NIACIN® Tablets can help maintain good cholesterol (HDL) within the normal range.*2 With a distinctive polygel® controlled-release system, SLO-NIACIN® Tablets gradually deliver nicotinic acid into the body and are designed to help reduce the incidence of flushing that is sometimes associated with niacin use.

 Please consult your healthcare professional before taking any dietary supplement, and especially before taking 500 mg or more of SLO-NIACIN® daily.